PharosProtocol/core-v0/src/README.md

 # Security

+## Security in Design
+- The bookkeeper is considered trusted by plugins and all agreements.
+- The bookkeeper does not trust any plugins.
+- An agreement *does* trust plugins, as they were manually mutually selected.
+Poor module choices may lead to loss of funds for the two parties involved in the agreement.
+But **only** those two parties.
+- Users who have not explicitly agreed to use a module do not trust that module and cannot have funds at risk regardless of implementation.
+- Positions trust their admin.
+Which is bookkeeper by default and then borrower/liquidator after close.
+- Plugins must trust the other plugins that they are in an agreement with, but none of those interactions should entrust safety of any assets outside of the agreement to depend on safe implementation of the other plugins.

+## Outstanding Thoughts and Questions

 - TODO - **Existing Vulnerability??** - contracts implementing receive functions could be malicious.
 Reentrancy ofc, which has been considered a bit (need to verify use of CEI flow) but also griefing. a borrower could borrow via a smart contract which reverts on fund receipt thus locking lender funds in the contracts.
 Might be alleviated by using verified